 Wetlands.
 Any area where ground water is at or near the surface a substantial part of the year; the boundary of which shall be defined as that area where the emergent aquatic vegetation ceases and the surrounding upland vegetation begins.

-Wholesale Merchandising/Trade.
-Establishments or places of business primarily engaged in selling merchandise to retailers; to industrial, commercial, institutional, or professional business users, or to other wholesalers; or acting as agents or brokers and buying merchandise for, or selling merchandise to, such individuals or companies.

 Wind Energy System (WES).
 A commonly owned and/or managed integrated system that converts wind movement into electricity.
 All of the following are encompassed in this definition of system: